Brockenhurst lies in the heart of the New Forest, and with its very own train station makes a perfect base for going on walks from.

 Giant puddles covering the trail and one section completely flooded.
 Maybe best not to do this one after it’s been raining.
 It did make quite the adventure though.
 Some of this walk runs past suburban areas and you might even see some lamas (or alpacas…one of them).

-You can read more details of this walk with a map on my blog post about walking from Brockenhurst to Lymington.
+You can read more details of this walk with a map on my guide about walking from Brockenhurst to Lymington.

 4) Brockenhurst to Blackwater and the tall trees trail